pragyaai/ndna/_llm/nTDS.md

 ## Genome-wide Quantitative Trait Loci (QTL) Mapping

 {% capture figure_caption %}
 This example shows the genome-wide scan for quantitative trait loci across genomes, where each peak represents a genomic region statistically associated with phenotypic variation.
-Formally, QTL mapping estimates the association between genetic markers G<sub>i</sub> and quantitative traits T by testing the linear model: <strong>T = μ + β<sub>i</sub>G<sub>i</sub> + ε</strong>, where μ is the population mean, β<sub>i</sub> is the effect size of marker G<sub>i</sub>, and ε is the residual error ({% cite mackay2009genetics %};{% cite borevitz2003quantitative %}).
+Formally, QTL mapping estimates the association between genetic markers G<sub>i</sub> and quantitative traits T by testing the linear model:
+<strong>T = μ + β<sub>i</sub>G<sub>i</sub> + ε</strong>,
+where μ is the population mean, β<sub>i</sub> is the effect size of marker G<sub>i</sub>, and ε is the residual error ({% cite mackay2009genetics %};{% cite borevitz2003quantitative %}).
 Peaks in the LOD (logarithm of odds) score indicate loci with significant trait associations, revealing genomic regions with dominant genetic influence on the phenotype.

 **Connection to Neural Trait Dominance Score (nTDS)** Analogous to QTLs indicating dominant parental allele influence on phenotypic traits at chromosomal loci, the **nTDS** quantifies the dominance of parental semantic traits across transformer layers in foundation models.
 Each layer **ℓ** functions as a semantic locus, where nTDS identifies which parent exerts greater influence on the offspring's internal representation.

-## Implications
-This biological metaphor underscores that **semantic inheritance in neural models is layer-specific and trait-dependent**, much like phenotypic traits vary in genetic dominance across chromosomes.
+**Implications:**This biological metaphor underscores that **semantic inheritance in neural models is layer-specific and trait-dependent**, much like phenotypic traits vary in genetic dominance across chromosomes.
 Understanding these patterns facilitates: **Targeted alignment tuning**, **Improved interpretability**, **Balanced semantic integration**, **Mitigation of bias propagation** in multicultural AI systems
 {% endcapture %}

 {% include visualization.liquid